-Memorial Hall, the new physical and health education building, opened in September 1954, with large and small gymnasiums, a swimming pool, the University Health Service, and departmental offices.
+Memorial Hall, the new physical and health education building, opened in September 1954, with large and small gymnasiums, a swimming pool, the University Health Service. and departmental offices.

-Olin Hall, used for general classroom purposes.
+Olin Hall, used for Home Economics and Industrial Management.
 Student Building, containing dining facilities, student lounge (also used for receptions), offices of student publications, and game rooms.